Query Rewriting via LLMs: Experimental Evaluation

-In our concluding experiment, we evaluate the performance on the \llama~3.1 70~billion parameter instruct model, substantially smaller compared to \gpt, which is said to have several hundred billion parameters~\cite{toi-article}.
+In our concluding experiment, we evaluated \lithe's performance on the \llama~3.1 70~billion parameter instruct model, substantially smaller compared to \gpt, which may have several hundred billion parameters~\cite{toi-article}.
 To attain practical inference times, the model was loaded using a low 4-bit quantization.
 Further, to ensure reproducibility and deterministic answers, the \textit{do\_sample} parameter was set to \textit{False}, which forces the LLM to perform greedy decoding.
-In order to make up for the huge reduction in model parameters as compared to \gpt, we include up to two example demonstrations for each rule-based prompt.
+To make up for the huge reduction in model parameters as compared to \gpt, we include up to two example demonstrations for each rule-based prompt.

-For this environment, Table~\ref{tab:mcts-exp-llama} shows the \pr and \sgm obtained on the micro-benchmark with and without MCTS.
-Although certainly lower than the corresponding numbers with \gpt (see Tables~\ref{tab:llm-rules} and ~\ref{tab:mcts-exp}), it is encouraging to see that, in absolute terms, significant performance benefits can be obtained for most queries, especially with MCTS support.
-So, the message is that even smaller models can be fruitfully used in real-world environments.
+For this environment, Table~\ref{tab:mcts-exp-llama} shows \lithe's performance on the TPC-DS queries with and without MCTS.
+Although certainly lower than the corresponding numbers with \gpt (Section~\ref{sec:rewrite-perf}), it is encouraging to see that, in absolute terms, significant performance benefits can be obtained for most queries, especially with MCTS support.
+So, the message is that smaller models can also be fruitfully used in real-world environments.